 If you have a lot of equity in your home, one of the best ways to make use of that money is to finance home improvement projects.
 Not only will you increase the market value of your house, but you can also make your home a more energy-efficient and pleasurable place to spend your time.
 There are several ways to go about harnessing your home equity.
-Some of your best options are to go with a home equity line of credit, a cash-out refinance, a shared equity agreement, or a home equity loan.
+Some of your best options are to go with a home equity line of credit, a cash-out refinance, a home equity investment (also known as a shared equity agreement), or a home equity loan.

 When the pandemic hit in March of 2020, many people were forced to work from home.
 Since then, for a variety of reasons, that trend has continued, which means many homeowners are now using their residence as their primary office space as well.